Muskegon Elite Hockey Academy

 The Muskegon Area has a long history of producing world-class athletes.
 Our local athletic programs have helped developed scholar-athletes that have competed at the highest collegiate levels, and well as professional athletes in nearly every major sport.
 For decades, our community has focused its attention on sports like football and basketball – producing several Mr. Basketball and Mr. Football winners, hundreds of All-State selections, and many Division-1 and Division-2 athletic-based scholarships.
 Beginning in 2020, Muskegon’s efforts to build superior, elite athletes is taking another great step forward to focus on building world-class ice hockey players.

-The 2020-21 school year will be the inaugural year of the Muskegon Elite Hockey Academy.
+The 2021-22 school year will be the second year of the Muskegon Elite Hockey Academy.
 The partnership between The Muskegon Lumberjacks of the United States Hockey League, Orchard View Schools, and Mercy Health Arena, will bring world class coaches, facilities, and educators together to build elite players, high-quality students, and strong leaders.

 Coaching will be provided by the Muskegon Lumberjacks coaching staff; lead by Head Coach Mike Hamilton and Assistant Coach Josh Nelson.
 Mike Hamilton has led the Lumberjacks since the 2018-19 season.
 Hamilton, who is the father of former Lumberjack captain Trevor Hamilton, is a native of Grosse Pointe Farms, Michigan.
 Prior to joining the Lumberjacks, he coached youth hockey for 18+ years as part of the Honeybaked youth hockey program, and also spent time coaching with Compuware and Little Caesar’s.
 Hamilton played collegiately for Minnesota State University, and played junior hockey for the Detroit Freeze.
 “My love for the game keeps me excited about coaching,” said Hamilton.
 “My drive and passion is to give players the support they need to become better players.
 I’m here to not only support the players, but also the staff.”